omise/omise-java/README.md

 ### Shadow JAR

-If you have dependency conflicts with `omise-java` jar you can try using the [shadowed JAR][7] version which has the JAR dependencies relocated to the `co.omise.dependencies` package.
+If you have dependency conflicts with the `omise-java` jar, you can try using the [shadowed JAR][7] version that has the JAR dependencies relocated to the `co.omise.dependencies` package.

 You can obtain a [`shadowed jar`][7] by manually cloning the project and running the